ChestersGarage/avscripts/README.md

 * printf

 ## Installation
-* Put this repo somewhere convenient.
+* Clone this repo to a folder in a convenient location on your computer.
-* Add it to your PATH environment variable.
+* Add the path to this folder to your PATH environment variable.
-* Run in the folder you want the OUTPUT to be placed.
+* Run the scripts in a clean folder where you want the output files to be placed.

 I recommend always running these scripts inside an empty folder, and reference your source files with the full path to where they are.
 The scripts will write their temp and output files to the current working folder.
 You risk damaging your source files if you run these scripts within the folders where your source files are stored.